 “No matter what challenges life brings my kids they know this is their safe home,” Sandra says.
 “And here or there, I sometimes get their friends that need a safe place and a hot meal, which I am more than happy to provide.”

 As for Sandra, she continues to be a well of generosity.
 Once she was able to find stability in homeownership, she immediately wanted to give back to the community.
 She has served on the board of the Oregon Food Bank and Multnomah County Library Committee.
 She’s volunteered with Rock the Block event and continues to empower women through her stewardship at Soroptimist Portland.
 Her life experiences serve as a resource guide for people throughout the community.
 When someone needs a recommendation for local services, she is often the one they call.
 Sandra says she’s thankful to be in such a position and meet amazing people throughout Portland and beyond.
-Sandra is also a big advocate for Habitat for Humanity; sharing her story with clients and community members so they can know stability is within reach.
+She is also a big advocate for Habitat for Humanity; sharing her story with clients and community members so they can know stability is within reach.

 “The security is like a huge weight lifted off of you,” Sandra says.
 “I’m thankful for Habitat and everything they’ve provided for me.
 When my children grow up, they can let me have a room in this home with them.
 Or maybe I can retire in Mexico, which I would love.”